 This is the website for the annual Leaping Hare convention, which is held every spring in Colchester, Essex, Britain.
 We will update this site with information about each forthcoming convention, as well as featuring reviews of previous years.

-This site was last updated on 15th January 2014
+This site was last updated on 3rd March 2015

 Tickets are also available from Diane on 01206 331183.

 Joanna van der Hoeven's talk ~ Nemetona, Goddess of the Grove.
 Little is known of the goddess of sanctuary and sacred space, at least historically.
 Yet Nemetona was once a popular goddess, with altar inscriptions, place names, and also tribal names dedicated to her throughout Europe.
 How can we connect with this goddess today in our modern world, in a way that is relevant and honourable?